-“The motivating force in Girl Scouting is spiritual.
-The ways in which members identify and fulfill their spiritual beliefs are personal and private.”
+The motivating force in Girl Scouting is spiritual.
+The ways in which members identify and fulfill their spiritual beliefs are personal and private.

 Girl Scouts provides many opportunities for girls to grow in their respective religious faith, including religious recognitions that are facilitated at an individual or troop level through a faith community.

-GSSEM encourages girls to work with their parent and religious leaders to earn their religious rewards if they choose to do so.
+GSSEM encourages girls to work with their parents and religious leaders to earn their religious rewards if they choose to do so.
 Girl Scouts recognize that religious instruction is the responsibility of parents and religious leaders.

 My Promise, My Faith

-GSSEM also hold a "My Promise, My Faith Day" every June.
-Please visit our calendar of events and search for "Faith" for more details.
+GSSEM also holds a "My Promise, My Faith Day" every June.
+Please visit our event list and search for "My Promise" for more details.

 Programs of Religious Activities with Youth (PRAY)

 Girl Scout Sunday/Girl Scout Sabbath